KwongSunny/TOA5T/README.md

     Random - random number generator, can also utilitize lists [DONE]

-    Kick - kicks a user by mention or id [DONE]
+    Kick - kicks a user by mention or id [DONE - NO CHANGES NEEDED]

     Ban - bans a user permanently by mention or id [DONE]